ngbgithub/The-One-True-Makefile/README.md

-    Our default version of `configure.ac` already has these changes made, but if and when you run `autoscan` and replace `configure.ac`, you'll have to re-do them.
-(Minimizing the amount of stuff you have to re-do after running `autoscan` is the purpose of the `project.m4` scheme.)
+    Our default version of `configure.ac` already has these changes made, but if and when you run `autoscan` and replace `configure.ac`, you'll have to redo them.
+(Minimizing the amount of stuff you have to redo after running `autoscan` is the purpose of the `project.m4` scheme.)

     If you don't like the `include/config.h` scheme, it's easy to